 Surajkund or Surya Pushkarni is a well-planned water reservoir to meet the water needs of the surrounding area.
-It was connected to a stream that was linked to the Anang Dam, couple of kilometers away.
+It was connected to a stream that was linked to the Anang Dam, a couple of kilometers away.
 In a way that all the water overflowing would land here and fill this kund.
 It could also store the seasonal rainwater from the surrounding Aravalli Hills.
 The ramp is actually a ramp for cattle to reach the water level and is called Gau Ghat.
-The only part of the structure that was beyond my understanding was the stones jetting out at one in the middle of the stairs all around the reservoir.
+The only part of the structure that was beyond my understanding was the stones jutting out at one in the middle of the stairs all around the reservoir.
 No literature that I could lay my hands on explained these stones protruding out as if they were meant to hold something or give support to something.

 Tomar’s – Sun Worshippers